quietfanatic/rvbench/README.md

   that doesn't affect state, such as "addi x31,x31,0", then they can execute 2 per cycle.
 - Correctly predicted branch instructions are removed from the pipeline, which can result in a reported IPC greater than 2.
-It's likely that an instruction before a taken branch can pair with the instruction after the branch.
+An instruction before an untaken branch can pair with one after it, and maybe for a taken branch too.
+There's a limit of 1 untaken branch per cycle.
+Taken branches are a bit slower.
 - Using compressed instructions can have erratic effects on performance, usually positive but occasionally negative.
-There may be a penalty for a 4-byte instruction that crosses an 8-byte alignment boundary.
+I'm not sure why.

 #### memcpy
 On this processor, the ideal memcpy implementation appears to be some variation